James Bond (Daniel Craig) is retired for five years from Her Majesty's Secret Service (aka MI-6). After surviving an attempt

 showing up as a plot device to further the plot along (Rami Malek is better as Freddie Mercury and in the Mr. Robot TV series).

-short shrift in character development (and leaving good actors little to play with).
-NO TIME TO DIE is the 25th film in the
+guys short shrift in character development (and leaving good actors little to play with).
+NO TIME TO DIE is the 25th film

-official James Bond series and the last great Bond film was CASINO ROYALE.
-In recent years, the MISSION: IMPOSSIBLE films
+in the official James Bond series and the last great Bond film was CASINO ROYALE.
+In recent years, the MISSION: IMPOSSIBLE

-are miles above the last four James Bond movies (especially the last two MISSION: IMPOSSIBLE films).
-Every other Bond film
+films are miles above the last four James Bond movies (especially the last two MISSION: IMPOSSIBLE films).
+Every other Bond

 Since this is the last Daniel Craig movie as James Bond, the series needs a major reboot and a writer/ director like Christopher